janosh/elementari/readme.md

 ## Usage

-Copy the `src/lib/` folder into your Svelte project and import the `PeriodicTable` component:
+Copy the contents of [`src/lib/`](https://github.com/janosh/periodic-table/tree/main/src/lib) into your Svelte project and import the `PeriodicTable` component:

 ```svelte
 <script>